Oceans of Optimism May

 Sustainable surfs up!

 A nationwide sustainable surf campaign is providing free wooden bellyboard hire at selected UK beaches in an attempt to tackle the pollution from polystyrene bodyboards.
-It’s estimated that more than 16,000 cheap, fragile boards are left every year on beaches in the UK – some lasting just a few hours before they are broken, releasing polluting micro polystyrene balls into the ocean.
+Its estimated that more than 16,000 cheap, fragile boards are left every year on beaches in the UK – some lasting just a few hours before they are broken, releasing polluting micro polystyrene balls into the ocean.
 The Surf Wood for Good scheme provides a sustainable alternative that is fun, free and planet friendly!

 Puffin Power